Terms & Conditions

 Space Providers’ Terms And Conditions

-These Terms and Conditions (these “Terms”) govern the terms on which Square Foot Finder Limited a company incorporated in England and Wales whose registered company number is 11347133 and whose registered office is at 4 Hillside, Cotham, Bristol, England, BS6 6JP and trading under the name ‘Square Foot Finder’ (the “Supplier”) makes available the Platform (as defined below) to Space Providers (as defined below).
+These Terms and Conditions (these “Terms”) govern the terms on which Square Foot Finder Limited a company incorporated in England and Wales whose registered company number is 11347133 and whose registered office is at 91-93 Alma Road, Clifton, Bristol BS8 2DP and trading under the name ‘Square Foot Finder’ (the “Supplier”) makes available the Platform (as defined below) to Space Providers (as defined below).

 These Terms, together with any documents referred to herein, shall together constitute the contract between the Supplier and the Space Provider setting out the terms upon which the Space Provider may use the Platform (the “Agreement”).
 Any Space Providers seeking to use the Platform must agree to the terms of the Agreement, and any use of the Platform by an Space Providers shall be deemed to be an acceptance of such terms.
 If an Space Providers does not so accept or agree to the terms of the Agreement then that Space Providers will not be entitled to use the Platform and must stop using it immediately.